 4. What you’ll need:

-- Cash for food, drinks and merchandise.
-NOTE: We will be trialling a standalone cash out facility at PANAMA this year called PANABANK.
+Cash for food, drinks and merchandise.
+NOTE: PANABANK will be returing this year and with longer operating hours.
 So you should be able to withdraw cash on site.
 However – we still recommended that you bring enough cash for the weekend as we can’t guarantee this service will be operational at all times.

 5. First Aid: